 On the issue of "necessitating Christ" Luke is most clear on his diagnosing human bad news.
-He exposes the depth of sinners' problems as their being under God's judgment justly.
-They are thus unprotected from unrighteousness' companion: death.
-Luke is less explicit-to put it mildly-on how the full history of Jesus works to de-fuse death's dominion and to make justified disciples out of sinners.
-The episode of the thief on the cross and the post- Easter incidents come close to making the bridge between malady and the full Christology of Good Friday and Easter.
-Consequently, the preacher or Bible student working through Luke in the coming church year may have to do what Melanchthon proposes for evangelical hermeneutics: where a fuller gospel is needed to meet the fuller bad news "it is also necessary to add the Gospel, namely that sis are freely remitted on account of Christ and that we receive the forgiveness of sins by faith."
-(Apology of the Augsburg Confession, Article 4, Kolb-Wengart, page 160, 185-186).
+He exposes the depth of sinners' problems as their being under God's judgment justly and thus unprotected from unrighteousness' companion, death.
+He is less explicit-to put it mildly-on how the full history of Jesus works to de-fuse death's dominion and to make justified disciples out of sinners.
+The episode of the thief on the cross and the post-Easter incidents come close to making the bridge between malady and the full Christology of Good Friday and Easter.
+Consequently, the preacher or Bible student working through Luke in the coming church year may occasionally have to do what Melanchthon proposes for evangelical hermeneutics: where a fuller gospel is needed to meet the fuller bad news "it is necessary to add the Gospel promise, that for Christ's sake sins are forgiven" (Tappert, 144:257).